 b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
 Less Than Significant Impact.
-None of the policies in the Safety Element Update relate to extraction from a water source, nor will any of the policies prevent infiltration or natural recharge.
-No policies will trigger grading activities or alter the permitted uses allowed by the underlying zone.
-None of the policies are growth-inducing or will allow an increased density.

-- Policy S 5.10: Protect and improve local groundwater quality and supply to increase opportunities for use as a potable water source during drought periods. - Policy S 5.11: Encourage the conservation of water by employing soil moisture sensors, automated irrigation systems, subsurface drip irrigation, and weather-based irrigation controllers.

-Policies S 5.10 and 5.11 encourage the conservation and retention of water.
-Policy S 5.10 plans for sustaining and improving groundwater in case of future drought events.
-Policy S 5.11 encourages the conservation of water through smart irrigation measures.
-The inclusion of these policies will not substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin and the impacts are considered to be less than significant.

-c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would:

-i) Result in substantial erosion or siltation on-or $\boxtimes$ off-site?
+None of the policies in the S a water source, nor will any of the policies prevent infiltration grading activities or alter the permitted uses allowed by the undinducing or will allow an increased density. on or natura al recharge.
+No policies wi ill trigger Policy S 5.10: Protect and improve local groundwater of use as a potable water source during drought periods. quality and supply to incre ase opportui nities for • Policy S 5.11: Encourage the conservation of water b irrigation systems, subsurface drip irrigation, and weat itomated Policies S 5.10 and 5.11 encourage the conservation and retent and improving groundwater in case of future drought events water through smart irrigation measures.
+The inclusion of groundwater supplies or interfere substantially with groundwas sustainable groundwater management of the basin and the improvement of the basin and the improvement.
+Policy S 5 these polic ter recharge .11 encourages cies will not so e such that the the conserve ubstantially project may vation of decrease v impede c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in substantial erosion or siltation on-or off-site?
 Less Than Significant Impact.
-The Safety Element Update will not substantially alter the existing drainage pattern of the area, including the alteration of the course of a stream or a river through the addition of impervious surfaces.
-The Safety Element does not require direct development of the County at a parcel-level.
-The policies provide guidance for how long-range planning of the County shall occur over the next decade.

-• Policy S 3.3: Promote the use of natural, or nature-based, flood protection measures to prevent or minimize flood hazards, where feasible.

-Policy S 3.3 promotes the use of nature-based flood protection measures that can reduce the amount of impervious surfaces used to channel drainage and prevent erosion or siltation on or off site.
-The impact of the Safety Element Update is less than significant.

-ii) Substantially increase the rate or amount of su rface runoff in a manner which would result in flo oding on- or offsite?
+The Safety Element Update pattern of the area, including the alteration of the course o impervious surfaces.
+The Safety Element does not require dire.
+The policies provide guidance for how long-range planning of f a stream ect developm or a river thro nent of the Co ough the ado unty at a par dition of cel-level. • Policy S 3.3: Promote the use of natural, or nature-be minimize flood hazards, where feasible. ased, flood protection me asures to pr event or Policy S 3.3 promotes the use of nature-based flood protectimpervious surfaces used to channel drainage and prevent ere the Safety Element Update is less than significant. ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite?